BradleyHsu/backprop-visualized/README.md

-# Getting Started with Create React App
+# Backprop Visualized

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project seeks to visualize backprop using cytoscape.js and react.

 ## Available Scripts